kristianmandrup/amazing-aurelia-book/advanced-routing.md

     };
 ```

-Then we introduce a new instance function `viewModelLocation` where we check if the router has a function of the same name that we can delegate to.
-Otherwise we use the default strategy.
+Now lets introduce the function `viewModelLocation`, where we first try to use the `router` delegate function with a fallback to the default strategy from before.

 ```js
   viewModelLocation(router, config) {